paulmelero/content-island-nuxt-module/README.md

 npx nuxi module add content-island-nuxt-module
 ```

+## Requirements

+- This module requires Nuxt 3.0 or later.
+- You need a Content Island account to use this module.
+You can sign up for free at [Content Island](https://contentisland.net/).
+- You need to have a Content Island project set up and an API token to access your content.

 ## Usage

 After installing the module, you can start using it in your Nuxt application.